The Wye Creek Track to Lake Alta is not an easy hike. But if you’re up for it, you’re in for a treat.

 TABLE OF CONTENTS

-Details | Map | How To Get There | My Experience
+3. How To Get There

 wye creek track to lake alta

-Hike Distance3: My Strava data recorded 15.2km for the day.
+I recorded 15.2km for the day.
 We definitely didn’t walk the shortest distance between some sections so it’s not going to be 15.2km for everyone so use that as a ballpark figure.

-Hike Duration5: It took us 5 hours and 54 minutes to reach The Remarkables car park.
+It took us 5 hours and 54 minutes to reach The Remarkables car park.
 We took two 10-15 minute breaks, but other than that we kept moving at a solid pace (it took us ages to get from the saddle to Lake Alta).
-Solo?
-I could have completed the walk in 5 hours.
-But the DOC signs indicate it could take up to 8 hours.
-All that too say, leave yourself plenty of time to finish the walk in the daytime.

 If you’re looking for another challenging hike in the same area, look into the Queens Drive Wye Creek Circuit.

-WYE CREEK ROUTE MAP
+2. WYE CREEK TO LAKE ALTA MAP

 (you’ll need to click on the map to zoom and out of the map).